Watch Display Box Review

-I collect watches and, over the past year, I have accumulated far more that could be accommodated in my original display case.
+I collect watches, and, over the past year, I have accumulated far more than could be accommodated in my original display case.

 While searching through Amazon, I came across the Tech Swiss TSAA31-577BUR.
 The cramped and contorted grain of its burlwood finish immediately caught my eye.